 - PET: If you’ve had a drink out of plastic water bottle, you’ve used a PET bottle.
 PET is the most common plastic material used for consumable bottled liquids, such as soft drinks and bottled water, condiments, and other food products.
 It’s also used extensively in rigid food packaging applications due to its attractive price point and excellent clarity in applications that require it.
 According to the American Chemistry Council (ACC), these bottles and packages are okay to use again after a thorough washing.
-But it is important to note clearly on the package the heat restrictions of this material, as PET containers may warp or affect the taste and odor of food after undergoing high heat conditions such as the microwave or dishwasher.
+However, it is important to note clearly on the package the heat restrictions of this material, as PET containers may warp, contaminate or affect the taste and odor of food after undergoing high heat conditions such as the microwave or dishwasher.

-- High Density Polyethylene (HDPE): HDPE is commonly used in the food market in large bottle applications, such as milk bottles or juice bottles.
+- High Density Polyethylene (HDPE): HDPE is commonly used in food packaging in large bottle applications, such as milk bottles or juice bottles.
 Items such as yogurt and margarine tubs can also be made out of HDPE.
 The recommendation of the ACC is that HDPE plastic packaging is safe to reuse after the original contents has been consumed.

 - Polystyrene (PS): PS is often seen in Styrofoam cups and meat trays, and in clear rigid packaging applications.
 This product is not recommended for reuse, and is not recommended for microwave applications.
 If a hot item does come in a PS packaging, it is likely only intended for single-use.